Yaxser/CobaltStrike-BOF/index.md

 Let's break them down one at a time...

 ### 1. Initialize COM
 This is pretty much standard.
-The function to use is CoInitialize, and NULL must be passed as an argument for it.
-You may also use CoInitializeEx, but CoInitialize will do.
+The function to use is `CoInitialize`, and NULL must be passed as an argument for it.
+You may also use `CoInitializeEx`, but `CoInitialize` will do.
 ```C
 HRESULT CoInitialize(NULL);
 ```